suheum-heo/gaffers-notebook/README.md

 ---

-_"With 15 injured players, someone had to figure out how to field a team."_# gaffers-notebook
+_"With 15 injured players, someone had to figure out how to field a team."